peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch2-Algorithm-Analysis/ch2.md

   - So the program grows **exponentially**
   - The reason is because there is a huge amount of redundant work being performed
     - `fib(n-1)` actually computes `fib(n-2)` at some point, but the answer been throwed away

+### Solution for the Maximum Subsequence Sum Problem